middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/6-evaluation-of-the-faculty.md

 29. Developing and/or coordinating non-degree programs and initiatives
 30. Hosting alumni events

-Sources of input: Data on Middlebury/MIIS Service will be reported by the faculty member being evaluated and confirmed by the Dean.
+Sources of input: Data on Middlebury/MIIS Service will be reported by the faculty member being evaluated and confirmed by the Dean of Teaching, Learning, and Faculty Development.
 The faculty and academic administration shall jointly agree on appropriate methods of assessing the merits of the faculty members’ contributions in this category.

 **iv.
 Professional Development (0-20%)** - A hallmark of professionals is that they continually develop and update their knowledge and skills.
 Intentional, ongoing professional development is expected of all Institute faculty.
 It is expected that each faculty member will seek improvement in one (or more) of the other three evaluation categories, with recognizable efforts annually.
 Professional development goals may include, but are not limited to: